 Homeschool Graduates: The Next Chapter

 Many readers know that our two daughters are homeschool graduates: They both graduated from our homeschool when they were 16.
-Now that several years have passed, I thought it would be a good […]
+Now that several years have passed, I thought it would be a good time to update everyone on how they are doing post-graduation.
+Our […]

 Three Generations at Teach Them Diligently